mozilla/data-docs/cookbooks/hll_zeppelin.md

 ## Example Usage

-This is a short example which can also be used to verify expected behaviour.
+This is a short example which can also be used to verify expected behavior.
 ```scala
 case class Example(uid: String, color: String)